 Are you thinking of making 2022 the year you make your big move?

-The last two years have been quite a turbulent and frustrating time for people moving overseas.
+The last few years have been quite a turbulent and frustrating time for people moving overseas.
 Many people have been left disappointed at having their move cancelled or postponed due to the coronavirus pandemic.
 But hopefully, rather than crushing your dream, this has just increased your resolve.

 There are many others who have been thinking of moving overseas for years, but now the past year has finally made them commit.
 Life is so short why wait?

 Whatever your motivation, it’s time now to forget about coronavirus and Brexit and start focusing on your future and move overseas in 2023!